donnemartin/dev-setup/README.md

 #### Installation

 The section [Step 6: Run the aws.sh Script](https://github.com/donnemartin/dev-setup#step-5-run-the-pydata-script) installs Spark.
-If you prefer to install it separately, refer to the following [link](https://spark.apache.org/docs/latest/):
+If you prefer to install it separately, run:

     $ brew install apache-spark